Head-to-Head Comparison

 OpenEvidence vs Glass Health: Which Is Better for Physicians?

-OpenEvidence ranks #3 in our 2026 clinical decision support rankings with a 72/100 score from 87 physician reviews, while Glass Health ranks #5 with a 68/100 score from 56 reviews.
+OpenEvidence ranks #2 in our 2026 clinical decision support rankings with a 4.3-star rating from 16 physician reviews, while Glass Health ranks #5 with a 3.8-star rating from 15 reviews.
 OpenEvidence leads in overall physician satisfaction, though both platforms serve different clinical needs.
+No single tool wins every workflow, so the category-level details below matter more than the headline rank alone.

 Feature Comparison